Shimla

 Small hamlets were recorded before 1815 when British forces took control of the area.
 The climatic conditions attracted the British to establish the city in the dense forests of the Himalayas.
-As the summer capital, Shimla hosted many important political meetings including the Simla Accord of 1914 and the Simla Conference of 1945.
+As the summer capital, Shimla hosted many important political meetings including the Simla Deputation of 1906, the Simla Accord of 1914 and the Simla Conference of 1945.
 After independence, the state of Himachal Pradesh came into being in 1948 as a result of the integration of 28 princely states.
 Even after independence, the city remained an important political centre, hosting the Simla Agreement of 1972.
 After the reorganisation of the state of Himachal Pradesh, the existing Mahasu district was named Shimla.

 Shimla is home to several buildings that are styled in the Tudorbethan and neo-Gothic architectures dating from the colonial era, as well as multiple temples and churches.
 The colonial architecture and churches, the temples, and the natural environment of the city attract tourists.
 Major city centre's attractions include the Shri Hanuman Jakhu (Statue), Jakhu Temple, Viceregal Lodge, Christ Church, Mall Road, The Ridge and Annadale.
 The city centre's northernmost point is Jakhoo and the southernmost location is Annadale, the easternmost point is Sanjauli and the western point is Chotta Shimla.
 The Kalka–Shimla Railway line built by the British, a UNESCO World Heritage Site, is also a major tourist attraction.
 Owing to its steep terrain, Shimla hosts the mountain biking race MTB Himalaya, which started in 2005 and is regarded as the biggest event of its kind in South Asia.
 Shimla also has the largest natural ice skating rink in South Asia.
 Apart from being a tourism centre, the city is also an educational hub with several colleges and research institutions.

 Etymology

-Shimla city gets its name from Shyamala Mata, a fearless incarnation of the goddess Kali.
-The temple of the goddess is situated on Bantony Hill, near The Ridge, named Kali Bari temple.
-According to another version Shimla gets its name from the word 'Shyamalaya' meaning blue slate by faqir on Jakhu.
-But generally, society finds the first version more believable, acceptable and reasonable.
+One theory suggests that the name "Shimla" was derived from Shyamalaya, meaning 'blue house', a solitary house made of blue slate on Jakhu Hill, built by a fakir.

+According to another version, the city gets its name from Shamli or Shyamala, meaning 'blue lady', referring to the goddess Kali.
+It is believed that a temple dedicated to goddess Shamli, an incarnation of Kali, used to be on the Jakhu hillside near the Rothney Castle.
+Many believe that during the British period, the image of the goddess was shifted to a new place, the now-famous Kali Bari Temple.

 In 2018, the state government decided to change the city's name from Shimla to Shyamala.
-However, seeing the negative response of public and the locals, state government dismissed the plan.
+However, seeing the negative response of the general public, the state government dismissed the plan.

 History

+Early modern history

 Most of the area occupied by present-day Shimla city was dense forest during the 18th century.
 The only sign of civilisation was the Jakhu Temple and a few scattered houses.
-The area was called 'Shimla', named after a Hindu goddess, Shyamala Devi, an incarnation of Kali.
+The area was called 'Shimla', named after Hindu goddess Shyamala Devi, an incarnation of Kali.